-Office of the Dean Wright-Young Hall, Room 326 Telephone: 404-880-8474
+Office of the Dean Wright-Young Hall, Room 326 Telephone: (404) 880-8454

 Business Administration at Clark Atlanta University reaches back through several decades.
 It was recognized early by school personnel and students that effective instruction in the business areas would be a vital cornerstone for progress of those the institution sought to serve.
-The first Bachelor of Arts (B.A.) degree in Business Administration was offered at the former Clark College in 1931, and a separate School of Business Administration was established at the former Atlanta University in 1946.
+The first Bachelor of Arts (BA) degree in Business Administration was offered at the former Clark College in 1931, and a separate School of Business Administration was established at the former Atlanta University in 1946.
 These two historically black institutions were pioneers in offering business undergraduate and graduate degrees.
-In those years, about one-fourth of all Masters of Business Administration (M.B.A.s) awarded to black students in the country came from Atlanta University.
+In those years, about one-fourth of all Master of Business Administration (MBA) degrees awarded to black students in the country came from Atlanta University.
 Meanwhile, the undergraduate program at Clark College continued to grow and soon became the largest department on campus.